Let’s get something out of the way…

-Once you’ve attracted traffic with your top of funnel content, it’s your job to move these users to the next stage of the funnel.
+Once you’ve attracted traffic with your top-of-funnel content, it’s your job to move these users to the next funnel stage.

-It’s your really clear call-to-action asking the user to move from the top of funnel to the middle funnel.
-You want to keep your nudge in mind before creating your middle funnel content.
+It’s your obvious call-to-action asking the user to move from the top of the funnel to the middle funnel.
+You want to keep your nudge in mind before creating your intermediate funnel content.